- This event has passed.

 Unsurprisingly, speculation abounds as to when – if ever – music streaming might enter profitability, and, as with the case of Amazon and Tidal in particular, the transparency and integrity of claimed subscriber numbers.
 As long as the likes of Amazon, Apple, Google and Facebook are able to provide music as a loss leader in order to sell other things – be that iPads, advertising or asparagus – the economic model underpinning music-only subscription services is coming under ever-closer scrutiny.

-This event will feature keynote speaker and noted academic, Peter Tschmuck, whose soon to be published book The Economics of Music questions the profitability and sustainability of streaming and speculates on a near future of further market consolidation synonymous with mergers, acquisitions and probable bankruptcies.
+This event will feature keynote speaker and noted academic, Peter Tschmuck, whose recently published book The Economics of Music questions the profitability and sustainability of streaming and speculates on a near future of further market consolidation synonymous with mergers, acquisitions and probable bankruptcies.

 The Economics of Music provides a concise and rigorous presentation of the economics of the music business.
 It highlights the economic principles that govern a business that is an economic good protected by copyright law.
 The core sectors of the industry – digital, publishing, recording, live music – are examined and how they operate together through a myriad of licencing arrangements.